Gabology/conformity/README.md

 For example the FAKE template will assume that you have downloaded FAKE using NuGet or paket so that it exists in a specific path.

 In the future I am planning on adding limited support for dynamic template generation.

+## Contributions

+As of right now conformity only supports three different templates.
+Adding new templates is very easy however and I would be happy to accept pull requests from users who wish to contribute.